CZ-NIC/knot/doc/configuration.rst

       dnssec-policy: rsa

-After the initially-generated KSK reaches its lifetime, new KSK is published and after convenience delay the submittion is started.
+After the initially-generated KSK reaches its lifetime, new KSK is published and after convenience delay the submission is started.
 The server publishes CDS and CDNSKEY records and the user shall propagate them to the parent.
 The server periodically checks for DS at the master and when positive, finishes the rollover.